-Buffalo Pass is a premier winter sports destination located just twenty minutes outside of Steamboat Springs.
-Its 10,180-foot summit offers breathtaking views of the city, Yampa River Valley, meadows, and granite boulders.
+Buffalo Pass is a premier winter sports destination located just 20 minutes outside of Steamboat Springs.
+Its 10,180-foot summit offers breathtaking views of the Yampa Valley, the city, meadows, and granite boulders.
 It is also home to one of the best trails for snowshoeing in Colorado.

 The trail begins within Buffalo Pass at Dry Lake Campground.
 It is a 1.5-mile trail with panoramic views of the Continental Divide.
 The trail meets with Spring Creek Trail, a longer 3.6-mile snowshoeing route.
 This is an ideal spot for introductory snowshoeing.

 The campground itself is small and does not take reservations.
 However, it is surrounded by beautiful Aspen, Spruce, and Fir Trees and provides excellent access to hiking and snowshoeing trails.

 Rabbit Ears Pass also offers amazing snowshoe trails during the winter months.
 The trails here range in length from 1.6 miles to 7 miles.
 They range in difficulty from Moderate to Expert.